Tanz0rz/haxe-fmod/README.md

 ## Goals

 Long-term, I would like to make this library available for all flavors of Haxe.
-I think this is very doable, but I am going to stick to HaxeFlixel for now until I am happy with the project.
+I am going to stick to HaxeFlixel for now until I am happy with the project, then explore how to make this a more general library.

 I would also like to see this support HTML5 deployments, but I have no idea how much work that is going to be.
-PR's are welcome!
+PR's here are welcome!

 ## Contact